-The generic business improvement performance indicator addresses the measurement of three components, namely responsiveness, cost and quality (customer/citizen satisfaction).
 The key deliverable of the service management programme is the further enhancement of the full functionality of the service management system, while also proceeding with the roll-out of the generic business improvement performance indicator.
 This is ultimately about driving performance excellence by ensuring that all City departments properly understand and consistently manage service requests.

 While the C3 notification system, as a service delivery management tool, has delivered positive results, it is but one of many notification types used to manage work within the City.
-Service management is a process that integrates all the different types of service requests under three broad categories, namely external service requests, maintenance service requests, and internal service requests.
+Service management is a process that integrates all the different types of service requests under three broad categories, namely external, maintenance and internal service requests.
 Appropriate service standards will also be established for these different types of service requests as part of the service management programme, which will be phased in over the next three years.